ibm-cloud-docs/watsonxdata/sync_logs.md

 5. Enter the catalog name.
 6. Click **Create** to create the storage.
 7. You can register and load table using [Register table]() and [load table metadata]() APIs.
    To register the tables, you must provide the exact location of the metatdata folder.
 The schema is inferred based on the path in the location url.
-Iceberg, Hive, Hui, and Delta Lake are the table formats supported.
    {: #note}